 Eligibility is based on all total lifetime earnings.
 Must not receive direct or indirect remuneration or any other considerations for the training of a cutting or cow horse, nor the training of a cutting or cow horse rider.
 Non Pro/Amateur status is solely based on money won by the rider, not who the rider is married to or lives with.
 Non Pro/Amateur riders may show two horses in a single class.

 Eligibility is based on the horse’s earnings in weekend events, LAE earnings will not count towards the horse’s eligibility in a novice horse class.
 Owners and riders must be WCHA members.
 Open riders may show unlimited entries in the novice horse classes.
 Non Pro riders may show two entries in the Novice Non Pro class.

-Youth riders may show one horse in the youth class.
+Youth riders may show one horse per day in the youth class.
+A youth rider may show multiple horses throughout the show season.
+Standings are based on the rider’s earnings for the year.
 Owners and riders must be WCHA members.